raspberrypilearning/robot-antenna/worksheet.md

 ## Making an antenna for your robot

 Let's get hands on with electronics!
 This is where the Raspberry Pi comes in handy.
 You will program a small light called a LED (Light Emitting Diode) to flash.
+First you will need to make a circuit.
+Ensure that your Raspberry Pi is switched on and ready to go.

 1. The LED has a short leg and a long leg.
 Slot a jumper wire onto the long leg.